 EEC 281 - Homework/Project #4

 Work individually, but I strongly recommend working with someone in the class nearby so you can help each other when you get stuck, with consideration of the Course Collaboration Policy.
-Please send an email to me if something is not clear and I will update the assignment using green font.
+Send an email to me if something is not clear and I will update the assignment using green font.

-1. [70 pts] This problem requires the design of a block which calculates the complex number e for a given θ, every cycle.
-It would be very useful as a very-high-precision complex numerically-controlled oscillator.
+1. [90 pts] This problem requires the design of a block which calculates tan(θ) for a given θ, every clock cycle.
+Theta ranges from 0 to slightly less than π/4, or 45°.
 The latency may be as many cycles as needed.

 Other requirements: